 \subsection{Main result}

 In this paper, we consider similar divisor problems concerning cuspidal eigenforms with a restriction on the angle associated with the normalized Fourier coefficients.

-Let $f$ be a cuspidal eigenform of weight $k\geq 2$ and level $N$, and let $a_f(n)$ be its $n$th Fourier coefficient.
+Let $f$ be a cuspidal eigenform of weight $k\geq 2$ and level $N$, and let $a_f(n)$ be its $n$-th Fourier coefficient.
 Suppose that $a_f(n)$ are integers for all $n \in \mathbb N$.
-By the Ramanujan--Petersson bound for holomorphic newforms, which was proved by Deligne, we can express
+By the Ramanujan-Petersson bound for holomorphic newforms, which was proved by Deligne, we can express

 for some $\theta_f(p) \in [0,\pi]$.
 Let $I \subseteq [0,\pi]$ be an interval.
 By the Sato-Tate conjecture, which was proved in \cite{BGHT11} for non-CM holomorphic newforms, we have

 where